34th Annual Meeting Program

 Our members drive the NCM Annual Meeting program.
 NCM member perspectives, research, ideas and outlook ensure a rigorous meeting program while providing valuable contributions to ongoing research on motor control.
 Through a variety of topical multi-author sessions and individual presentations (oral or poster), the meeting provides a rare diversity of style and content that is unique and stimulating.

-We look forward to welcoming all members of the NCM community to Dubrovnik, Croaia for the 33rd annual meeting of the society.
+We look forward to welcoming all members of the NCM community to Panama City, Panama for the 34th annual meeting of the society.

-Please note the times listed are in local time for Dubrovnik (CEST).
-The full detailed program, including team abstracts, is listed below the list of speakers.
+Please note the times listed are in local time for Panama City (EDT).

 List of Speakers

-Join us in Dubrovnik to hear from the exciting confirmed speakers at NCM 2024!
+Join us in Panama to hear from the exciting confirmed speakers at NCM 2025!

 Detailed Program